Why choose El Rancho?

 - • In math the students are taught computation, complex problem solving, word problems and logic and reasoning skills.

-- • In science the students do hands-on projects and experiments, work with microscopes, use the scientific process to examine the validity of their hypothesis, learn how to dissect a worm and frog, participate in our science fair and middle school scholars attend a one-week overnight environmental camp.
+- • In science the students do hands-on projects and experiments, work with microscopes, use the scientific process to examine the validity of their hypothesis, learn how to dissect a worm and frog, participate in our science fair and upper grade scholars attend a one-week overnight environmental camp.

 - • In social studies, the students learn about the physical, social and cultural attributes of their community, state, country and world through their text books, direct teacher instruction, the internet, guest speakers and field trips for second – sixth graders.
 El Rancho scholars study important US documents, have a thorough understanding of US history that includes how our government works, they research and write state and country reports, participate in activities that foster good citizenship and 6th graders welcome their fellow students to their World Culture Day.